Bakedbear/E-Commerce-Website/README.md

 This is a simple shopping website built using HTML, CSS, and JavaScript.
-It features a homepage with a list of items for sale, a shopping cart where users can add and remove items, and a checkout page where users can complete their purchase.
+It features a homepage with a list of items for sale.
+The project is in development.
+Features:
+- [x] Main page with items
+- [x] Responsive
+- [x] Stylish layout
+- [ ]  Shopping Cart
+- [ ]  Detailed view of items
+- [ ]  Payment Gateway
+- [ ]  Search functionality